tkokhing/OneHeart/README.md

 # What's Next for Me

 The journey never stops.
-There are more to dive in. (a) Development Smart Contract in other programming languages and with more complexity, (b) create cloud native (client) applications to interface with the blockchain, and (c) research deeper into cybersecurity fences.
+There are more to dive into. (a) master linux, (b) development Smart Contract in other programming languages and with more complexity, (c) create cloud native (client) applications to interface with the blockchain, and (d) continue to research deeper into cybersecurity fences.